I-am-Erk/CDDA-Tilesets/doc/style/UltimateCataclysm/items.md

 ![item-proportions](./image/item-proportions.png)

-This is continuation of the general rule.
+This is a continuation of the general rule.

 ## Item tiles should be as close to scale as they can be while still recognizable